-- 1. To protect prime agricultural lands - 2.
-To limit the residential uses on prime farmland - earning a living by farming to receive tax incentives
+- To protect prime agricultural lands - 2.
+To limit the residential uses on prime farmland - 3.
+To allow owners of farmland and those persons earning a living by farming to receive tax incentives

 APPLICABLE DEFINITIONS

 Agricultural Building.
 A building constructed and used solely for agricultural use.